 = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = =

 ► RESULTS.
-Membership (audition results) will be announced by Wednesday evening, August 25, outside Dr. White's studio, or Thursday noon, August 26, at the latest.
+Membership (audition results) will be announced by 2:00pm Thursday August 25, outside Dr. White's studio.
+Our first rehearsal will occur that evening beginning at 6:00 in Nabenauer.
 (Be sure to give me your email address.)
 You may also contact Dr. White directly at firstname.lastname@example.org to obtain audition results

-Rhythm section players interested in playing in the group should discuss their interest with Prof. John White AND Jazz Studies Director Michael Titlebaum, Greg Evans, or Nicholas Walker.
+Rhythm section players interested in playing in the group should discuss their interest with Prof. John White AND Jazz Studies Director Michael Titlebaum, Greg Evans, or Tristen Jarvis..

 Jazz Vocal Ensemble (JVE) is 1.0 credit.